PoeCoh/Dreamland/README.md

 Modernize Everything

+## Note

+This is currently a very rough draft, mostly just to start ironing out the details.
+However I do have a database up and running with the tables defined below, with a CLI in C# for directly interfacing with the database and an API in PowerShell for integration in a web app.

 ## Current System
    - Boards are tracked by work order throughout the entire process
    - This leads to incoming work orders overlapping their preceding counterparts of the same assembly